zd87pl/wpengine-mcp-server/README.md

 ## Troubleshooting

-1. **Server not starting**: Check that your API token is valid and properly configured
+1. **Server not starting**: Check that your API credentials are valid and properly configured
 2. **API errors**: Ensure your WP Engine account has API access enabled
 3. **Permission errors**: Verify your API token has the necessary permissions
 4. **Network issues**: Check your internet connection and firewall settings

 ## Security

-- API tokens are passed via environment variables
+- API credentials are passed via environment variables
 - All API communications use HTTPS
 - Input validation prevents malicious data
 - Error messages don't expose sensitive information